Click on any of the following links to find answers to questions

 The GED Test is acknowledged across the nation.
-It is best to check with the college of your choice to determine its entrance requirements are so that you can meet the necessary prerequisites.
+It is best to check with the college of your choice to determine what its entrance requirements are so that you can meet the necessary prerequisites.

 Why do I need to take the TABE test or register for classes, I think I am ready to take the GED Test?

 Ogeechee Technical College requires an assessment be taken prior to registration for the GED classes.
 The TABE assessment test pinpoints a potential and current student's academic strengths and weaknesses.
 It assists the teacher in making recommendations to you about a course of study with the idea of saving the student's time and money.